tensorflow/tensorflow/tensorflow/lite/g3doc/inference_with_metadata/task_library/overview.md

 Note: the `gpu_plugin` target is a separate one from the [GPU delegate target](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/delegates/gpu).
-`gpu_plugin` wraps the GPU delegate target, and can provide safty guard, i.e. fallback to TFLite CPU path on delegation errors.
+`gpu_plugin` wraps the GPU delegate target, and can provide safety guard, i.e. fallback to TFLite CPU path on delegation errors.

 Other delegate options include: